Throughout the week's trading, gold futures are trying to stay above the psychological resistance level of $1800 an ounce.

 Gold markets fell during the trading session on Wednesday but also found buyers at the same level it had on Monday.

 During yesterday's trading, the price of an ounce of gold recovered to the resistance level of $1825 after selling at the beginning of the week's trading.

-Gold markets rallied a bit during the trading session on Wednesday, as the $1450 level seems to have offered a bit of a floor.
+The DAX Index rallied a bit during the course of the trading session on Tuesday as we continue to see the market try to pick up a little bit of stability.